Why Women Blame Their Husbands for Everything (And What’s Really Going On)

 Blame is not the disease.

-If you are a husband,
+If you are a husband, ask:

-Ask instead: “Where did she stop feeling safe to speak honestly?”
+“Where did she stop feeling heard?”

-And if you are a woman,
+If you are a woman, ask:

 If you like this article, please leave a comment, it helps and encourages us.